myerberg/myerberg.github.io/README.md

 Ridge Regression modifies linear regression by introducing a penalty on the size of the coefficients.
 Here, coefficients are numerical values that represent the strength and direction of the relationship between each independent variable and the dependent variable.
 However, in Ridge Regression, there is an additional component in the calculation that penalizes large coefficients, which prevents any single feature from having a disproportionately large influence on the predictions.
 This approach is particularly effective in addressing the challenges posed by multicollinearity.
 The penalty term’s strength is determined by a parameter known as alpha.
 The higher the value of alpha, the greater the penalty imposed on large coefficients, which in turn reduces the risk of overfitting.
 Overfitting occurs when a model is too closely fitted to the specific details of the training data, making it perform poorly on new data.

 In my implementation of the Ridge regression model for the NBA dataset, I used a “pipeline” approach.
 The first step in this pipeline was standardization, a process that adjusts the values of each feature in the dataset to have a mean of zero and a standard deviation of one.
 Standardization is critical because it ensures that all features contribute equally to the prediction and no single feature with large values overpowers the model.
-This step is especially important for Ridge Regression, as the penalty applied to the coefficients is effective only when all features are on a comparable scale.
+This step is especially important for Ridge regression, as the penalty applied to the coefficients is effective only when all features are on a comparable scale.
 This approach allowed me to accurately assess the impact of each basketball statistic on a team’s win-loss percentage, despite the potential correlations among these features.

 ### Let us examine my code step-by-step: